robertsdotpm/p2pd/docs/source/built/rest_api.rst

    Origin: null\r\n\r\n

 The connection is closed on error.
 You can test it works by sending 'long_p2pd_test_string_abcd123' down the connection and checking for the test string response.
-What results is a relay between an associated connection to a peer's node server.
+What results is a relay between a named P2P connection (handled by the peers protocol handlers.)

 Publish-subscribe
 ------------------